 Joking aside, it seems like this is a pavilion that is having blue sky ideas pitched for it, but I don’t see it being a top priority.
 Especially with the pavilion next door being the surest bet to receive a new attraction on this list.

-August 8, 2017 Update: Despite no announcement at the D23 Expo, this “rumor” seems to be gaining traction in the fan community.
+Post-Expo Update: Despite no announcement at the D23 Expo, this “rumor” seems to be gaining traction in the fan community.
 We have heard nothing from reliable sources.
 It seems the conversation about a potential attraction in the United Kingdom is being intensified because of the pending closure of Great Movie Ride, which could supply Audio Animatronics for this attraction.
 While that is definitely possible, it’s not an actual rumor coming from folks in the know–at least it’s not something we’ve been told.

 6. Coco in Gran Fiesta Tour – If Coco is as authentic in its depiction of the culture surrounding “Dia de los Muertos” as Moana was with Polynesian cultures, this seems like it would be a natural fit.
 A no-brainer, in fact.
 The real question is whether it’d be worth making a reasonably popular attraction (with limited queue space) even more popular.